Persecution of Christians in the post–Cold War era: Middle East

-In July 2012, Dahshur's entire Christian community, which some estimate to be as many as a hundred families, fled to nearby towns due to sectarian violence.
-The violence began in a dispute over a badly ironed shirt, which in turn escalated into a fight in which a Christian burned a Muslim to death, which in turn sparked a rampage by angry Muslims, while the police failed to act.
-At least 16 homes and properties of Christians were pillaged, some were torched, and a church was damaged during the violence.

-From 2011 to 2013, more than 150 kidnappings, for ransom, of Christians had been reported in the Minya governorate.

-There is a long-running tension between Christians and Muslims in areas like Minya over whether churches may appear in the village.
-It is possible, legally speaking, for Christians to get a permit for built churches.
-However, civilian mobs are liable to attack the building if one's house is thought of as an unlicensed or not-yet-licensed church, or if one is thought to be building a new church.
-Some Muslim villagers see churches as unclean.

-In 2016, Egyptian poet Fatima Naoot was convicted of "contempt of religion" and sentenced to three years in jail for a 2014 Facebook post criticising animal killing during Eid.
-Four Coptic Christian juveniles were convicted of "contempt of religion" the next month, with three of them sentenced to five years in prison.

 Iraq and Syria

-The consolidation of power in the hands of Shiite Islamists in Iraq since the overthrow of the Saddam Hussein regime has been to the detriment of Iraq's Assyrian and Armenian Christian communities.
-Friction between rival sects in Iraq has frequently resulted in violence being directed against Christians in the country.
-Consequently, there has been a flight of Christians from some areas to Europe and to the United States.
-Since 2003, hundreds of thousands of Christians have fled Iraq, such that the Christian population, which may have been as high as 1.4 million prior to the Iraq War, has dropped to 500,000, with numbers continuing to decline.
-Between 2003 and 2012 more than 70 churches were bombed.
-In 2007 Al Qaeda militants killed a young priest in Mosul, and in 2010 gunmen massacred 53 Assyrian Christians in a Baghdad church.
+The consolidation of power in the hands of Shia Islamists in Iraq since the overthrow of Saddam Hussein's regime has been detrimental to Iraq's Assyrian and Armenian Christian communities.
+Friction between rival sects in Iraq has frequently resulted in acts of violence against Christians in the country.
+Consequently, Christians have fled from some areas of Iraq and emigrated to Europe and the United States.
+Since 2003, hundreds of thousands of Christians have fled from Iraq, and as a result, the Christian population, which may have numbered as high as 1.4 million prior to the Iraq War, has dropped to 500,000, and the number of Christians who are currently living in Iraq is continuing to decline.
+Between 2003 and 2012, more than 70 churches were bombed.
+In 2007, Al Qaeda militants killed a young priest in Mosul, and in 2010, gunmen massacred 53 Assyrian Christians in a Baghdad church.